d33dler/FLAPS-WW/flaps_assignment/README.md

 - Add/remove cargo to/from cargo areas

-- Show the following information:
+- Sho**w the following information:

   - Range